-- will be our direct, general unsecured, senior obligations; - will initially be issued in an aggregate principal amount of \$ million; - will mature on , , unless earlier redeemed or repurchased, as discussed below; - will bear cash interest from , 2019 at an annual rate of % payable semi-annually on and of each year, beginning on , 2020; - will be subject to redemption at our option as described under "-Optional Redemption;" - will be subject to repurchase by us at the option of the holders following a Change of Control Repurchase Event (as defined below under "-Offer to Repurchase Upon a Change of Control Repurchase Event"), at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the date of repurchase; - will be issued in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof; and - will be represented by one or more registered Notes in global form, but in certain limited circumstances may be represented by Notes in definitive form.
+- will be our direct, general unsecured, senior obligations; - will be issued in an aggregate principal amount of \$300.0 million; - will mature on August 1, 2026, unless earlier redeemed or repurchased, as discussed below; - will bear cash interest from February 3, 2021 at an annual rate of 2.500% payable semi-annually on February 1 and August 1 of each year, beginning on August 1, 2021; - will be subject to redemption at our option as described under "---Optional Redemption;" - will be subject to repurchase by us at the option of the holders following a Change of Control Repurchase Event (as defined below under "-Offer to Repurchase Upon a Change of Control Repurchase Event"), at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the date of repurchase; - will be issued in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof; and - will be represented by one or more registered Notes in global form, but in certain limited circumstances may be represented by Notes in definitive form.
 See "-Book-Entry, Settlement and Clearance."